 And in 2020, Nneka Ogwumike led WNBA players in advocating for reduced gender pay gaps in the sport.
 The 8-year collective bargaining agreement for WNBA players will increase the salary cap for women in the sport, as well as creating a variety of career and quality of life benefits for WNBA players — including childcare stipends and full salary during maternity leave.

 Issue: Food Access & Nutrition

 Sport: Ultimate Fighting Championship (UFC)

-Kamarudeen "Kamaru" Usman is a Nigerian-American professional mixed martial artist and the current UFC Welterweight Champion.
+Kamarudeen "Kamaru" Usman is a Nigerian-American professional mixed martial artist and a former UFC Welterweight Champion.
 In June 2021, during a visit to his home country Nigeria, the UFC champ decided to collaborate with the Lagos Food Bank Initiative to donate and personally share food items to about 1,000 underserved kids in Lagos.

 "Being born in a place like Nigeria helped mould me into the man I am today," he reportedly said at the event.

 With it's 12,000-strong volunteer network, the Lagos Food Bank Initiative, the first indigenous food bank in Nigeria, has been able to reach 1.6 million people in more than 130 communities in Nigeria.
 You can read more about their work here.

 Issue: Children/Community Development